Background pattern

 Adults(≥18 years)and adolescents (from 16 years of age):

-For patients 4 years of age or older, measure the appropriate dose using the 5 ml syringe included in the package.
+For patients from 4 years of age, measure the correct dose using the 5 ml syringe included in the pack.

-General dose: Levetiracetam Normon is taken twice a day, in two equal doses, each individual dose between 5 ml (500 mg) and 15 ml (1,500 mg).
+General dose: Levetiracetam Normon is taken twice daily, in two equal doses, each individual dose between 5 ml (500 mg) and 15 ml (1,500 mg).

-When starting Levetiracetam Normon, your doctor will prescribe alower dosefor two weeks before administering the general lowest dose.
+When starting treatment with Levetiracetam Normon, your doctor will prescribe a lower dosefor two weeks before administering the lowest general dose.

 Concomitant therapy